-In case of an emergency situation, please make sure to contact the preceptor as soon as the opportunity presents itself.
-You will discuss with your preceptor a plan to make up the hours.
+In case of an emergency situation, the student pharmacist must contact the preceptor as soon as the opportunity presents itself.
+The student will discuss with the preceptor a plan to make up the hours.
 This absence needs to be documented in CORE.